Ph.D. Harvard University, Economics (1989)

 Areas of expertise

-Macroeconomics, monetary economics, central banking, and financial markets… with some forays into research on the Japanese economy.
+Macroeconomics, monetary economics, central banking, financial markets and the Japanese economy.

 More Research Information